maciek1839/kafka-producer-consumer/README.md

 # CQRS and Event Sourcing

-Make it reactive
+The example is based on a stores and products.
+- The product can be added to the store.
+- Number of available products can be changed.
+- The list of available products can be retrieved.

 ## Technology
 - Kotlin
 - Spring Boot Reactive stack
-- JDK 11 (AWS Coretto)
+- JDK 11 (AWS Corretto)

 ## CQS & CQRS & Event sourcing introduction